Information

 Access registration for ORIGINAL CREDIT courses.(Original credit means you have never taken the class before.)
 Students may enroll at any time and complete work at their own pace.

 A teacher at the DEC will be assigned to you to help you with the course.
 Your teacher should be contacting you within 2 weeks if your request is approved.
 If the course isn't assigned after two weeks, please see Mrs. Ernst.
-Once you have started the class, if you have questions please email the assigned teacher for help.
-Schedule a proctored exam or to find your assigned teacher's email address.
+Once you have started the class, if you have questions, please email the assigned teacher for help.

 *If you have failed a course and need to make up the credit for graduation (Credit Recovery), please see Mrs. Ernst.
 Mrs. Coates is the test proctor for students taking Credit Recovery courses only.